bmwcarit/joynr/wiki/Tutorial.md

 Note the `--corepoolsize=100` option.
 The default will only create one thread, which can lead to blocking.

-You also need a connection pool for the database which shall be used by the backend services to persist data.
+You also need a connection pool for the database which shall be used by the backend service to persist data.
 For this example, we'll create a database on the JavaDB (based on Derby) database which is installed as part of Payara: